hsjoberg/blixt-wallet/README.md

 - Run: `yarn start-metro`
 - Run: `yarn android:mainnet-debug` or `yarn android:testnet-debug`

+For building Blixt Android on Windows, follow the build steps [here](./build-steps-android-windows.md).

 ### iOS

 To build the iOS version, a computer running macOS is required.
 You also need an Apple Developer account, although you do not need to be enrolled in the Developer Program.